nahuelsantos/dinky-server/README.md

 - Grafana provides unified dashboards for metrics, logs, and traces
 - OpenTelemetry Collector processes and routes telemetry data
 - Alerting rules monitor system health and performance
+- **Argus validates the entire stack with synthetic testing and monitoring**

 📖 **Documentation**: See [Data Retention Policy](docs/retention-policy.md) for storage and cleanup configuration.